kn0wmad/monerod-startos/README.md

 - [embassy-sdk](https://github.com/Start9Labs/embassy-os/tree/master/backend)

 ## Build enviroment
-Prepare your EmbassyOS build enviroment.
+Prepare your StartOS build enviroment.
 In this example we are using Ubuntu 20.04.

 1. Install docker
 ```